sletz/Faust.jl/README.md

 ## Using the Julia backend

-From a DSP source file, the **faust** compiler is executed with the [Julia backend](https://github.com/grame-cncm/faust/tree/master-dev/compiler/generator/julia) to generate a Julia source file, wrapped by the [minimal.jl](https://github.com/sletz/Faust.jl/blob/main/src/minimal.jl) architecture file, computes one block of outputs buffers, and display them:
+From a DSP source file, the **faust** compiler is executed with the [Julia backend](https://github.com/grame-cncm/faust/tree/master-dev/compiler/generator/julia) to generate a Julia source file, wrapped by the [minimal.jl](https://github.com/sletz/Faust.jl/blob/main/src/minimal.jl) architecture file, computes one block of outputs buffers, and display the signals:

 ```julia
 # Use an existing DSP file